Chet's

 Advertising

 The humble brunch is perhaps one of the greatest inventions of the modern age.
 Breakfast is too early to really get stuck into, while eating eggs and downing buckets of coffee at lunchtime seems odd.
-Brunch, then, is the one true morning-ish meal, especially if it incorporates pancakes, bacon and those aforementioned eggs – or a totally vegan take on proceedings like at LD's at The Black Heart in Camden or WAVE in Hackney.
-London is particularly well stocked with places to indulge in the famous breakfast/lunch hybrid – the latest addition to this list is FKA Black Axe Mangal in Highbury, which has just started serving weekend brunch (don’t forgot to order a pig cheek and prune donut).
-Let us guide you to the best restaurants for a fabulous brunch in our city, from a traditional full English to innovative twists on the majestic meal, such as a bacon bao brunch.
-And it’s not just a weekend treat; some of these spots serve brunch every single day.
+Brunch, then, is the one true morning-ish meal, especially if it incorporates pancakes, bacon and those aforementioned eggs.
+Or you can enjoy a totally vegan take on proceedings at LD's at The Black Heart.
+London is particularly well stocked with places to indulge in the famous breakfast/lunch hybrid – one of the latest additions to this list is FKA Black Axe Mangal in Highbury, (don’t forgot to order a pig cheek and prune donut).
+Let us guide you to the best restaurants for a fabulous brunch, from a traditional full English to innovative twists on the majestic meal, such as a bacon bao brunch.

 RECOMMENDED: Like unlimited fizz with your fry-up?
 Here are the best bottomless brunches in London